learn-co-curriculum/dsc-image-classification-with-mlps/README.md

 To summarize the process once more, we begin by defining a model architecture which includes the number of hidden layers, activation functions (sigmoid or relu) and the number of units in each of these.

 We then initialize parameters for each of these layers (typically randomly).
 After the initial parameters are set, forward propagation evaluates the model giving a prediction, which is then used to evaluate a cost function.
-Forward propogation involves evaluating each layer and then piping this output into the next layer.
+Forward propagation involves evaluating each layer and then piping this output into the next layer.

 Each layer consists of a linear transformation and an activation function.
 The parameters for the linear transformation in **each** layer include $W^l$ and $b^l$.
 The output of this linear transformation is represented by $Z^l$.
 This is then fed through the activation function (again, for each layer) giving us an output $A^l$ which is the input for the next layer of the model.

-After forward propogation is completed and the cost function is evaluated, backpropogation is used to calculate gradients of the initial parameters with respect to this cost function.
-Finally, these gradients are then used in an optimization algorithm, such as gradient descent, to make small adjustments to the parameters and the entire process of forward propogation, back propogation and parameter adjustments is repeated until the modeller is satisfied with the results.
+After forward propagation is completed and the cost function is evaluated, back propogation is used to calculate gradients of the initial parameters with respect to this cost function.
+Finally, these gradients are then used in an optimization algorithm, such as gradient descent, to make small adjustments to the parameters and the entire process of forward propagation, back propagation and parameter adjustments is repeated until the modeller is satisfied with the results.

 ## Additional Resources